piying-org/piying-view/nova-docs/src/content/docs/en/adapters/vue/typed-field-component-pipe.md

 ]);
 ```

-A wrong key (`placehold` instead of `placeholder`) or a wrong value type (`precision` given a string) means **the compiler reports an error as you type**, and autocompletion only offers the keys the component actually has — that is what the strong typing is for: catch it while writing, not once it is running.
+A wrong key (`placehold` instead of `placeholder`) or a wrong value type (`precision` given a string) means **the editor reports an error as you type**, and autocompletion only offers the keys the component actually has — that is what the strong typing is for: catch it while writing, not once it is running.

 ## Omitting the component